 The LED Lighting Color Temperature and the color of lighting sources in general has a dramatic impact on how the environment is perceived, and the emotional and physiological response of humans varies accordingly.
 When the CCT of a light source matches the application, the end result is improved: offices can be made more productive, outdoor locations are made safer and stores can boost their sales, just to name a few examples.

-Scott Van Kerkhove is the CEO of EnergyWise and writes on issues surrounding energy management, energy efficiency and sustainability.
+Scott Van Kerkhove is the CEO of EnergyWise and writes on issues surrounding energy management, best LED light colors, energy efficiency and sustainability.